In the word of famous author Paul Byrant, “Winning doesn’t always mean first, winning means you are doing better than you have done before”.

 In the recent wake of unfortunate fire disasters that cost organizations lives and millions in monetary values, the company introduced another first in the market; Crown Timonox is a fire retardant paint that slows down the spread of fire to allow for evacuation of persons and emergency fire responsiveness.

 In October 2014, Crown introduced Crown Ultraguard silicone paint, using technology from the Wacker Company in Germany.
 According to Mr Rao, â€œThis unique product is designed to suit the Kenyaâ€™s diverse weather conditions.
 It is suitable for the Kenyan environment because itâ€™s withstands extreme weathers.
-In addition it gives surprisingly self-cleaning properties, which does not allow dirt to settle on painted surface.
-These high-end (self-cleaning and breathing) properties help in reducing the maintenance cost of building.â€
+In addition, it gives surprisingly self-cleaning properties, which does not allow dirt to settle on the painted surface.
+These high-end (self-cleaning and breathing) properties help in reducing the maintenance cost of the building.â€

 Leadership and Management